Unirep/Unirep/packages/docs/docs/contracts-api/helpers.md

 import { getUnirepContract } from '@unirep/contracts'

 const unirep = getUnirepContract(
-    address,          // the address of unirep contract signerOrProvider, // the signer of the provider
+    address,          // the address of UniRep contract signerOrProvider, // the signer of the provider
 )
 ```